How to Apply for an EIN: A Simple Step-by-Step Guide for Your Business

 You should also search on your state and the federal trademark websites.

-The USPTO has a database, known as the Trademark Electronic Search System (TESS).
-Here's the TESS link.
+The USPTO has a database, known as the TM Search System.
+Here's the TM Search link.

 Within TESS, you can search for a basic word or a word and design combination.
 If you are searching for a design (rather than a word) you need to search the USPTO’s design database within TESS.
 Start by reading the design code manual.
 The platform is easy to use and equipped with step-by-step instructions.